elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/async-await.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, the await keyword cannot be used in conjunction with regular functions.
-If we try to use await in non-async function, there would be a syntax error.
+  <div><strong>Interview Response:</strong> No, the await keyword cannot get used in conjunction with regular functions.
+You get a syntax error if we try to use "await" in the non-async function.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />